 Although Chaucer probably meant 32 days after March (May 2), many readers apparently misunderstood the line to mean March 32 — or April 1.

 Others believe that April Fools' Day was the result of a desire to celebrate the turning of the seasons around springtime.
 In fact, many cultures have historically held such celebrations around the beginning of April.

 For example, the ancient Romans had a festival named Hilaria on March 25.
-The Hindus celebrate Holi, and the Jews celebrate Purim around this time of year.
+The Hindu festival called Holi is held in March and celebrates the arrival of spring.

 Still others believe April Fools' Day got its start because of the adoption of a new calendar in 1582.
 Many ancient cultures celebrated New Year's Day around April 1.

 In 1582, Pope Gregory XIII ordered the use of a new calendar, known as the Gregorian calendar, which celebrated New Year's Day on January 1.
 According to legend, many people refused to recognize the new calendar or simply didn't know about it.
 These people continued to celebrate New Year's Day on April 1.